 What happens if you do fail

 Does a cracked windscreen give me penalty points on my licence? — Failing the MOT itself does not result in penalty points.
 However, the MOT fail confirms that your vehicle is unroadworthy.
 If you are stopped by the police while driving with a windscreen that is cracked to a point of being dangerous, you can be prosecuted for driving a vehicle in a dangerous condition.
 This can lead to a fine of up to £2,500 and three penalty points on your licence.
-This is why
+This is why it's illegal to drive with a failed MOT, except to a pre-booked repair.

 What about damage on the passenger side or at the very top of the windscreen? — The key thing to remember is the two zones.
 If the damage is on the passenger side, it falls into the 'rest of the swept area', where damage up to 40mm is allowed.
 This is quite a large area, about the size of a golf ball.
-Damage outside the area swept by the wipers altogether (like right at the very top edge or a blacked-out border) is not considered part of the test, as it doesn't obscure your v
+Damage outside the area swept by the wipers altogether (like right at the very top edge or a blacked-out border) is not considered part of the test, as it doesn't obscure your view of the road.